Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Our world is a turbulent world.
 In many ways it reflects all the evil, immorality, and corruption of ancient Babylon and other evil societies in Biblical times.
 Yet even as we see the great turmoil all around us, we need not fear because God is in control.
 As the Lord says in Psalm 75:3, “When the earth totters, and all its inhabitants, it is I who keep steady its pillars.”

 That was certainly the case with Shadrach, Meshach and Abednego, as we saw in Chapter 3.
-Why were they not afraid while facing the turbulence and hostility all around them?
+Why weren’t they afraid while facing the turbulence and hostility all around them?
 They were not afraid because they knew God was in control, that he is indeed sovereign, that he is always with his people, even in the most fiery trials and circumstances of life.

 Psalm 46:1-3 puts it beautifully: